 - Total amount broken down into expense categories (ex: test tubes, paint brushes, gas money)

-- If the award is given to or split with an NC State faculty mentor, you will need to submit the following
+- Fall and Spring Awards: If the award is disbursed to an NC State faculty mentor, you will need to submit the following:

 - 6-digit Departmental OUC Number